AdamH489/Coffee-Sales/README.md

 ![image](https://github.com/AdamH489/Coffee-Sales/assets/122322345/4a870bf8-259f-48a8-bc50-4ef160475fb1)

-The line graph and bar charts were made with the use of 'pivot tables' and I enabled all the slicers to affect both of the grpahs which I made.
+The line graph and bar charts were made with the use of 'pivot tables' and I enabled all the slicers to affect both of the graphs which I made.